nickmza/nickmza.github.io/source/_posts/backstage.md

 We've just completed a proof of concept on Backstage.
 Here's what we learned...

-Backstage is an Internal Developer Platform (IDP) originally created at Spotify and then open-sourced to the Cloud Native Computing Foundation.
+Backstage is an Internal Developer Portal (IDP) originally created at Spotify and then open-sourced to the Cloud Native Computing Foundation.
 Out of the box it provides a Software Catalog, Developer Documentation and Software Templates.
 There is also a thriving plugin ecosystem that expands Backstage's capabilities even further.

 # What problem are we solving here?